-The Geology Minor is housed within the Biological and Environmental Sciences department overseen by the department's chair.
-Coursework in Geology offers an introduction to general earth science and advanced topics with an emphasis on surface and environmental systems.
+The Department of Biological and Environmental Sciences offers a Geology Minor with coursework serving as an introduction to general earth science and advanced topics with an emphasis on surface and environmental systems.
 Students majoring in Environmental Science may choose courses in Geology (see Environmental Science major).
 A minor in geology provides students with a background in geology and field experiences with an emphasis on surface systems.